Pug vs Puggle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Pug has a typical lifespan of 13-15 years, while Puggle lives approximately 10-15 years.
 Health profiles differ significantly between these dogs.
-Pug is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+Pug is predisposed to hip and joint concerns along with other health conditions common in this breed, with associated veterinary costs for monitoring and treatment.
 Puggle faces its own health challenges including Respiratory Issues, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both share comparable numbers of documented health predispositions, though each has its own specific conditions and management plan.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health